amyyf/neighborhood-map/README.md

 #### `npm run build`

 to deploy the production build of the app.
-Run it with a simple HTTP server from the directory.
+Create-React-App recommends serving the production build with:

+#### `npm install -g serve`
+#### `serve -s build`

+This project utilizes a service worker from Create-React-App that ONLY works in the production build.

 ## Dependencies and resources